 - Scalability.
 As part of its infrastructure modernization, Budget Dumpster wanted to implement a microservices architecture to separate application concerns, thereby increasing operational reliability and allowing more flexibility in individual service deployment and elasticity.
 The orchestration capabilities offered by the combination of Google Kubernetes Engine (GKE) with Istio (network service mesh) and Spinnaker (continuous deployment tool) provided further deployment flexibility, allowing things like canary testing and blue/green deployment.
 With best practices guidance from Onix’ DevOps architects, Budget Dumpster was able to successfully deploy a microservices architecture designed to accommodate the scaling and resiliency requirements demanded by the business.

-The meeting with Onix inspired Budget Dumpster and gave its leadership confidence in knowing they had a partner who could help them transform their websites and business.
+The meeting with Onix inspired Budget Dumpster and gave its leadership confidence in knowing they had a deployment and managed services partner who could help them transform their websites and business.
+It was time to explore the benefits of DevOps and Kubernetes as related to Google Cloud Platforfm

 “Once we met with Matt Greene (Onix's Principal DevOps Architect), Mat Iglehart (Onix's Cloud Architect) and the rest of the Onix Continuous Innovation Team, we were impressed by their breadth of knowledge and enthusiasm,” Swislocki said.
 “It gave me inspiration knowing that we can innovate and reimagine our product delivery.”